mramshaw/nomad-on-kubernetes/docs/06-vault.md

 ## Provision the Vault Servers

-Vault will be configured to store its state in the Consul cluster setup in the previous section.
+Vault will be configured to store its state in the Consul cluster set up in the previous section.
 A StatefulSet is being used to ensure each Vault instance receives a stable DNS name and to provide stable storage for the local consul instance running as a side-car.

 Create the `vault` ConfigMap which holds the Vault server configuration: